nbessi/odoo_new_api_guideline/source/fields.rst

 Inverse
 -------

-The inverse key allows to trigger call of the function When the fields is written/"created"
+The inverse key allows to trigger call of the decorated function when the fields is written/"created"

 Multi Fields